Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Water rockets.md

 **Before Mitigation**: Likelihood: 5, Severity: 2, Overall: 10

 **Mitigation**: Do the experiment outside on a surface that can take water.
-If done indoors or on a surface which can get slippery, keep a mop close to hand and cordon off the area.
+If done on a surface which can get slippery, keep a mop close to hand and cordon off the area.
+If done on grass, stop/relocate the experiment if the area becomes too muddy.

 Call a first aider in the case of an injury.